rossanoventurini/qwt/README.md

 ## <a name="bib">Bibliography</a>
 1. Roberto Grossi, Ankur Gupta, and Jeffrey Scott Vitter. *High-order entropy-compressed text indexes.* In SODA, pages 841–850.
 ACM/SIAM, 2003.
+2. Francisco Claude, Gonzalo Navarro, and Alberto Ordóñez Pereira. *The wavelet matrix: An efficient wavelet tree for large alphabets.* Information Systems., 47:15–32, 2015.
-2. Matteo Ceregini, Florian Kurpicz, Rossano Venturini. *Faster Wavelet Trees with Quad Vectors*.
+3. Matteo Ceregini, Florian Kurpicz, Rossano Venturini. *Faster Wavelet Trees with Quad Vectors*.
 Arxiv, 2023.
 ----

 Please cite the following [paper](http://arxiv.org/abs/2302.09239) if you use this code.